Line 46900 – Eligible educator school supply tax credit

 - You were employed in Canada as a teacher or an early childhood educator at an elementary or secondary school, or a regulated child care facility

-- You held a teaching certificate, licence, permit or diploma, or a certificate or diploma in early childhood education, which was valid and recognized in the province or territory in which you were employed
+- You held a teaching certificate, licence, permit, or diploma, or a certificate or diploma in early childhood education, that was valid and recognized in the province or territory where you were employed

-An eligible supplies expense is the amount that you paid in 2022 for teaching supplies that meet all of the following conditions:
+An eligible supplies expense is the amount you paid in 2025 for teaching supplies that meet all of the following conditions:

 - You bought the teaching supplies for teaching or facilitating students' learning

-- The teaching supplies were directly consumed or used in the performance of the duties of the eligible educator's employment
+- The supplies were directly consumed or used in performing the duties of your employment as an eligible educator

-- You were not entitled to a reimbursement, allowance, or any other form of assistance for the expense (unless the amount is included in the calculation of your income from any tax year and is not deductible in the calculation of your taxable income)
+- You were not entitled to a reimbursement, allowance, or any other form of assistance for the expense (unless the assistance is included in your income for any tax year and is not deductible in calculating your taxable income)

-- The eligible teaching supplies expense was not deducted from any person’s income for any year or included in calculating a deduction from any person’s tax payable for any year
+- The expense was not deducted from any person's income for any year and was not used to claim any deduction from any person's tax payable for any year

 Teaching supplies are consumable supplies and prescribed durable goods.